 Method 2: Background Process: It runs in the background without keyboard input and waits till keyboard input is required.
-Thus, other processes can be done in parallel with the process running in the background have completed. since they do not to wait for the previous process to be Adding & along with the command starts it as a background process
+Thus, other processes can be done in parallel with the process running in the background thev have wait the previous process since do not to for to be completed.
+Adding & along with the command starts it as a background process